 Your pet’s health is much more than their physical well-being.
 Complete wellness depends on their mental health, too.
 With holistic vet care, your pet’s total health is taken into consideration when developing a treatment plan.
 At Lincolnway Veterinary Clinic, we are proud to offer acupuncture for dogs and cats in Mishawaka, IN as well as other therapies derived from traditional Chinese medicine.
 Our practice provides alternative medicinal options designed to improve your pet’s well-being and help them live longer healthier lives.
 Call us a (574) 256-1871 to get started today.

 Acupuncture for Dogs & Cats

-Acupuncture for dogs and cats is a practice of traditional Chines medicine that developed nearly 8,000 years ago.
+Acupuncture for dogs and cats is a practice of traditional Chinese medicine that developed nearly 8,000 years ago.
 It follows the philosophy that illness is caused by imbalances in the body's vital energies.
 The goal of acupuncture treatment is to restore balance to these energies using very fine needles inserted into certain points along “meridians” or channels of energy in the body.
 Medically, many of the meridians and acupuncture points correspond to muscles, nerves, and blood vessels.
 The needles enhance blood circulation, stimulate the nervous system, and increase the release of anti-inflammatory and pain-relieving substances to reduce discomfort.
 Acupuncture has no systemic side effects, and so is particularly helpful to dogs and cats in poor health.

 We use acupuncture for the following conditions: